EraX-AI/viColQwen/papers/paper-dualmodal-2nd-Matryoska.md

 ### **Abstract**

-We introduce **ViUniEmbed**, an architecture that fundamentally simplifies multimodal search by unifying embedding and reranking into a single model.
+We introduce ViUniEmbed (Visual Unified Representation), an architecture that fundamentally simplifies multimodal search by unifying embedding and reranking into a single model.
 Unlike complex multi-vector methods or traditional two-stage pipelines, ViUniEmbed generates **a single, dense, high-quality vector** per input that excels at both initial retrieval and fine-grained reranking.
-Our key innovations include: (1) **Prefix-Guided Multi-Task Training**, which uses specialized vocabulary tokens as training scaffolds; (2) **A Defense-in-Depth Stability Architecture**, featuring six distinct mechanisms including the **Gradient Vaccine**, which prevents catastrophic forgetting during modality shifts; (3) **Adaptive Loss Scheduling**, which dynamically warms up and cools down loss parameters for stable convergence; (4) **Calibrated Similarity Learning**, producing continuous scores for direct reranking from the embedding's dot product; and (5) **ViUniEmbed-M**, an extension leveraging Matryoshka Learning for hierarchical embeddings that offer flexible speed-accuracy tradeoffs at inference time.
-Training on a carefully balanced 8.5 million sample dataset, early results demonstrate a Spearman correlation of 0.649 at just 3% of training, validating the model's calibrated scoring capability.
-By eliminating separate models, ViUniEmbed reduces infrastructure costs by up to 60% while simultaneously improving accuracy and reducing latency, offering a production-ready solution for enterprise-grade multimodal search.
+Our key innovations include: (1) **A Multi-Objective Calibrated Loss Function**, which implicitly teaches the model diverse tasks like calibrated similarity, OCR, and VQA within a single learning framework; (2) **A Defense-in-Depth Stability Architecture**, featuring six distinct mechanisms including the **Gradient Vaccine**, which prevents catastrophic forgetting during modality shifts; (3) **Adaptive Loss Scheduling**, which dynamically tunes loss parameters for stable convergence; and (4) **ViUniEmbed-M**, an extension leveraging Matryoshka Learning for hierarchical embeddings that offer flexible speed-accuracy tradeoffs.
+Training on a carefully balanced 8.5 million sample dataset, early results demonstrate a Spearman correlation of 0.649 at just 3% of training.
+By eliminating separate models, ViUniEmbed reduces infrastructure costs by up to 60% while improving accuracy and latency, offering a production-ready solution for enterprise-grade multimodal search.

 \endgroup